fread-ink/fread-vagrant/README.md

 ./build.sh
 ```

 This will take a while but not nearly as long as the buildroot compile.
+You will need to copy the compiled kernel and modules out from the virtual machine.
+Copy the entire `OUTPUT/` directory to `/vagrant/KERNEL`.
+The files will then be available in `fread-vagrant/KERNEL` after logging out from the virtual machine.

 # Compiling kexec